Madonna on the Late Show with David Letterman in 1994: Details

 Madonna's appearance of March 31, 1994, was not her first or last with Letterman; in 1988, she was a guest on Letterman's previous show, NBC's Late Night with David Letterman, with comedian Sandra Bernhard.
 This was, however, her first appearance since Letterman moved from NBC to CBS in 1993.
-Madonna's 1994 appearance marked her first on U.S. television that year following controversy with her book Sex and her album Erotica, both of which had been poorly received by critics upon release in 1992.
-Letterman introduced Madonna right before she entered the Late Show set with the following phrase:
+Madonna's 1994 appearance additionally marked her first on U.S. television that year following controversy with her book Sex, her album Erotica, and her movies Body of Evidence and Dangerous Game, both of which had been poorly received by critics upon releases in 1992 and 1993 respectively.

+Daniel Kellison, who had been Letterman's talent coordinator at the time, wrote for Grantland that he had booked Madonna for the show with the pre-arranged premise that she would scold the host for his mocking of her personal life.
+However, when she arrived at the Ed Sullivan Theater, she was surly toward Kellison.
+After his attempts to go over the segment with Madonna, she admitted that before coming she had smoked marijuana, which she referred to as "endo".
+Kellison wrote the intro Letterman used to welcome Madonna to the stage:

 Letterman's band leader, Paul Shaffer, responded, "She's your guest! ...
 Come on, she's your guest!" to which Letterman responded, "Everything's fine, just relax, will ya?"
 Madonna then entered the set to the sound of her 1983 hit song "Holiday", clutching a pair of her underwear, which she asked Letterman to smell during the interview.
 "Wait a minute, aren't you gonna smell them?" she said, to which Letterman replied, "I'll take care of that later", and Madonna complained to the audience: "I gave him my underpants and he won't smell them!"

 Letterman, following up from events earlier in the program, asked Madonna to kiss a man in the audience; she refused.
 Letterman expressed admiration for her not succumbing to the pressure.
 Madonna began smoking a cigar, and as he moved to another topic, she interrupted him, in an opening salvo soon to be indicative of the random provocations to come: "Incidentally, you are a sick fuck.
 I don't know why I get so much shit."